Skip to main content

 Nonprofit Private School Participation

 The California Department of Education (CDE) is required to provide subgrant awards to local educational agencies (LEAs) that meet eligibility requirements for participation in the Title III English Learner (EL) Student Program under Title III, Part A, Section 6824 of the Elementary and Secondary Education Act (ESEA), as amended by the Every Student Succeeds Act (ESSA).
-LEAs are also eligible to apply for Title III EL Student Program funding to provide equitable services to eligible nonprofit private school EL students who reside within the LEA’s geographical jurisdiction.
+LEAs are also eligible to apply for Title III EL Student Program funding to provide equitable services to eligible EL students who are enrolled in a nonprofit private school located within the LEA’s geographical jurisdiction.
 All references to private schools in this letter refer to nonprofit private schools.

 LEAs may not allocate Title III EL Student Program funds directly to private schools.
 Instead, the LEA provides equitable services to eligible EL students enrolled in private schools.